BioSentinel nanosatellite on EM-1

 • The final Cube Quest entrant, the University of Colorado CU-E3 (Earth Escape Explorer), is a CubeSat from the University of Colorado in Boulder, Colorado, that will use solar radiation pressure rather than an onboard propulsion system.

-Sensor complement: (BioSensor, LET Spectrometer, TID Dosimeter)
+Sensor Complement (BioSensor, LET Spectrometer, TID Dosimeter)

-The primary objective of BioSentinel is to develop a biosensor using a simple model organism to detect, measure, and correlate the impact of space radiation to living organisms over long durations beyond LEO (Low Earth Orbit).
-While progress identifying and characterizing biological radiation effects using Earth-based facilities has been significant, no terrestrial source duplicates the unique space radiation environment.
+The primary objective of BioSentinel is to develop a biosensor using a simple model organism to detect, measure, and correlate the impact of space radiation on living organisms over long durations beyond LEO (Low Earth Orbit).
+While progress in identifying and characterizing biological radiation effects using Earth-based facilities has been significant, no terrestrial source duplicates the unique space radiation environment.
 18)